timjogorman/RicherEventDescription/guidelines.md

 - He is **willing** to **meet** with our Pauahi Wing Queens Hospital.
 -  Three different countries have **endorsed** the trade **agreement**.

-This is in contrast with "light verbs" or "support verbs" -- where multiple terms combine for a single event -- and other verbs that mark epistemic status such as *seem* (this is instead marked as an UNCERTAIN/HEDGED feature on the thing seeming), verbs marking causal or temporal sequences like *following*, *caused* or *led to* (these are expressed as causal and temporal TLINK relations), or other semantically light verbs like auxiliaries:
+This is in contrast with "light verbs" or "support verbs" -- where multiple terms combine for a single event -- and other verbs that mark epistemic status such as *seem* (this is instead marked as an UNCERTAIN/HEDGED feature on the thing seeming), verbs marking causal or temporal sequences like *following*, *caused* or *led to* (these are expressed as causal and temporal TLINK relations), or other semantically light verbs like auxiliaries.
+These, you will note, ignore the higher (but more semantically bleached) verb, which will be an exception to the 'head finding' rules described below:

+##### Support Verbs
 - After ~~undergoing~~ extensive **transformation**, Sochi is nearly **ready** to **host** the **Olympic Games**.

-- At *that time*, he also experienced rectal **pressure**, **fullness** and occasionally had **hematochezia**.
+- At *that time*, he also ~~experienced~~ rectal **pressure**, **fullness** and occasionally had **hematochezia**.

-- The **earthquake** occurred during the **parade**.
+- The **earthquake** ~~occurred~~ during the **parade**.

-- We **discussed** the role for adjunctive **treatment** if **this** is colon **cancer** as well as neoadjuvant **treatment** if **this** is felt more consistent with a rectal **cancer** on flexible **sigmoidoscopy**.

-Other verbs are not as consistent.
-For example, we want to treat actual events of needing and lacking as EVENTs, while ignoring other predications which simply add a semantic feature of necessity to the main predication.
-One (admittedly slippery) test is whether you can rephrase the instance of `need' using the less eventive `it is necessary ...' and maintain the same meaning.
-If so, then it is non-eventive and should not be annotated.

-- We may need to **hold** her **diuretic** before surgery.
-(can be rephrased with "It may be necessary for us to hold her diuretic...")

-- Blood **labs** revealed an urgent **need** for more iron.
-(note how hard it would be to rephrase using "it was necessary ...")

-Another such test can be used for verbs of planning, which are also of variable semantic weight.
-If `plan to' can be replaced with `will probably' or `hopes to' without major change in meaning, then it is too semantically light, and should not be tagged.
-In contrast, if it referring to the act of formulating plans for the future, then it is eventive.

-- City officials have been **planning** for the **race** for several months.

-- No oncologic **follow** - up is **planned** at this time.

-- Patient is planning to **return** to his local oncologist who he has a good relationship with. (see rough equivalence with "Patient will probably return to his ...")

-- Local fire departments plan to **enact** fire **bans** if the hot weather continues.
-(Again, roughly equivalent to "fire departments will likely enact")
+##### Light Verbs and Multiword Expressions

+- John ~~took~~ a **[<sub>event</sub> bath]**.
+- The burglar ~~committed~~ a heinous **[<sub>event</sub> crime ]**.

+If you are wondering what a light verb is, we are using the definition from Bonial 2014:

+> (Light Verb Constructions) are characterized by a light verb and a predicating complement (henceforth, true predicate) that combine to predicate as a single element.(Butt 2004) In LVC, the verb is considered semantically bleached in such a way that the verb does not hold its full predicating power.
+Thus, the light verb plus its true predicate can often be paraphrased by a verbal form of the true predicate without loss of the core meaning of the expression.
+For example, the light verb **gave** and the predicate **lecture** in **gave** a lecture, together form a single predicating unit such that it can be paraphrased by **lectured**.

+Remember in this that if you *can* cleanly separate a verb and its noun into two separate events, then you should treat them as two separate things.
+Similarly, some verbs like "use" are relatively generic, but evoke a prototypical use of the object -- rather than evoking the object as an event in itself.
+Verbs such as **use** are non-light events, rather than combining with the things used:

+- Police **[<sub>event</sub> used]** tear **[<sub>entity</sub> gas]** to **[<sub>event</sub> disperse ]** the **[<sub>entity</sub> protesters]**.

-#####  EVENTs without explicit reference
+###  EVENTs without anything to hang them on

-When we run into EVENTs that are clearly implied by a related ENTITY, they can be marked as ENTITY with an "implicit event" feature, as discussed in section \ref{when_is_an_entity}.
-Yet there are situations such as the example below, in which there is an implicit event without such a relationship to an ENTITY:
+When an EVENT is implied by an ENTITY, we can annotate is using an IMPLICIT feature.
+However, sometimes an event has nothing that we can annotate, or an particular mention actually implies many events:

 - Her main concern is that she does not wish to have a **colonoscopy**, which she had back in the 1970s.

 Here, there are actually two colonoscopies being discussed.
-One is a hypothetical, near-future one which the patient is not interested in having, the other occurred in the 1970s.
-The later instance is the kind of implied event which we will be not marking in this project, however, and thus you'd have a single annotation with the span **colonoscopy**, DocTimeRel AFTER, Modality HYP, Polarity NEG.
+One is a hypothetical, near-future one which the patient is not interested in having, the other occurred in the 1970s. *The later instance is the kind of implied event which we will be not marking in this project.*
+Therefore, you'd have a single annotation with the span **colonoscopy**, with features agreeing with the hypothetical colonoscopy that is not happening.

-Similarly, here, two sets of raids are implied, but only one is mentioned:
+Similarly, in the example below,  two sets of raids are implied, but only one is mentioned:

 - The **raids** in Phoenix **began** at 4am, in Denver, at 5.

-The Denver raids, thus, would not be captured in this project.
-This is not covered by these guidelines but we will be investigating whether building on PropBank annotation of gaps might be helpful.
+The Denver raids would not be captured in this project.

-#### Selecting Proper Spans of Annotation
+## Marking Entities and Events step 2 --  Selecting Proper Spans of Annotation

 Once you have decided that a given phrase or word qualifies as an EVENT or ENTITY, you'll need to decide what `span' (section of the